Chung-I/DSnP/hw2/README.md

+type "make" to compile hw2.
-to execute hw7, simply type "./taskMgr" in your terminal.
+type "./cmdReader" to execute hw2 in your terminal.